github/developer.github.com/content/v3/repos.md

 ## Create

 Create a new repository for the authenticated user.
+OAuth users muse supply `repo` scope.

     POST /user/repos

 Create a new repository in this organization.
-The authenticated user must be a member of `:org`.
+The authenticated user must be a member of the specified organization.

     POST /orgs/:org/repos